AI-Hypercomputer/pathways-utils/pathwaysutils/sidecar/README.md

 **User Dependency Conflicts**

 Colocated Python relies on specific internal dependencies, including JAX.
 Refer to the provided `server_requirements.txt` for the complete list of required dependencies.
-Using a different dependency version than the one provided in `server_requirements.txt` will cause the remote Python image build to fail.
+Using a different dependency version than the one provided in `server_requirements.txt` will cause the Colocated Python image build to fail.